K-Sato1995/gatsbyBlog/content/posts/How-to-create-your-own-npm-packages/index.md

 ---
 title: "How to create your own npm packages"
-description: This is a simple guide about how to create your own npm packages.
 slug: how-to-create-your-own-npm-packages
 date: 2019-06-07
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - npm
   - package
+description: This is a simple guide about how to create your own npm packages.
 ---
 # Introduction